The May 2021 security update or patch has started rolling out for a number of Samsung devices including the likes of the Galaxy S21 and more.

 Aimed at the affordable end of the market, the mid-range Galaxy A series is one of Samsung’s sleeper hits in recent history.
 Leveraging some of the higher-end hardware and with all the great software additions found in One UI.

 The first to get the May 2021 security update was the Galaxy A51, which actually started rolling out in Eastern Europe on April 30.
 Joining the A51 is the Galaxy A50, which started to receive the very latest update from May 6 in selected regions.
 While the sub-$150 Galaxy A12 was updated from May 10, 2021.
-With it’s weirdly interesting rotating camera setup, the Galaxy A80 was among the last A-series devices to get updated before June crept upon us.
-The Galaxy A42 5G was updated on June 3rd with a rollout starting in Germany, Italy and the UK simultaneously.
+With it’s weirdly interesting rotating camera setup, the Galaxy A80 was among the last A-series devices to get updated before June crept up on us.

 - Galaxy A12 — A125FXXU1BUE3